LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 Setting up the tool
 *******************

-Before the Data Searches Tool will function, it needs to be installed and configured.
-It is recommended that the configuration is carried out first, although the steps are interchangeable for the ArcGIS implementation.
+Before the Data Extractor Tool will function, it needs to be installed and configured.
+It is recommended that the configuration is carried out first.

 .. index::
 	single: Configuring the tool